wabarr/hompal-stats/regression.md

 RMA regression assumes there is error in both X and Y

-Computes an orthogonal residual (along the major axis)
+Minimizes an orthogonal residual sum of squares (along the major axis)

 Show on white board